 You’re ambitious, heck – you’re hosting a retreat!
 You’ve done your planning, you’re teaching twice daily, you’re entertaining your guests, you are exhausted.
 When you imagined traveling the world as a yoga instructor and retreat leader, you didn’t imagine that it would feel like this.
 You opted out of surfing because someone has to take photos, you skipped hammock nap time because you had to run to the store, you were the first to wake up, and you’re the last to get sleep.
 Wouldn’t it have been amazing if all you had to do was teach?

 Want even more detailed assistance?
 Contact us.
-At Baja Surf Yoga we’ll guide your through each step of the process, and even hold your hand on the ground in Mexico.
-Why not outsource the tough parts, so you can enjoy the fun parts.
+At Baja Surf Yoga we provide retreat planning consulting services to guide your through each step of the process.
+Why not outsource the tough parts, so you can enjoy the fun parts?
 We’d be honored to help.